scabarrus/scabarrus.com/k8s.webhook/README.md

 This microservices provides endpoint to manage users and groups.
 There is for now no authentication required because it's just as an example.

+A swagger is provided to play with api at following uri: /swagger/index.html

 ### Docker image
 To build the image from docker command:
 ```